⚠ MYTH: MOZART, JIMI HENDRIX, BOB MARLEY, PRINCE … 432-ARTISTS?

-Q: Have the proclaimed "432 artists" mentioned or noted anything themselves about using 432-Tuning?
+Q: Have the proclaimed “432 artists” and composers mentioned or noted anything themselves about using 432-Tuning?

-A: In short, No. The articles with those stories generally fail to provide proper references that support their claims.
-There are no links to interviews or documentaries nor to articles, autobiographies or memoirs written by the artists in question, sharing any information about the usage 432Hz as Concert Pitch and/or another Temperament then the present standard.
-The only famous artist that might have shared an interest in 432-Tuning seems to be Prince (more about this later).
+A: In short, No (although both Verdi and Prince seem to have referred to 432Hz as reference pitch once).
+Most articles with these stories generally fail to provide proper references that support their claims.
+There are no links to interviews or documentaries nor to articles, autobiographies or memoirs by the artists in question themselves, sharing any information about the usage 432Hz as Concert Pitch and/or another Temperament then the present standard.

-Q: Did the proclaimed "432 artists" (always) compose and/or perform their work using Concert Pitch A4=432Hz?
+Q: Did the proclaimed “432 artists” and composers (always) compose for and/or perform their work using Concert Pitch A4=432Hz?

-A: In short, No. I have not been able to find proper historical data (logs et cetera) about any composer mentioned above of using A4=432Hz for all compositions.
-Perhaps the particular historical data has not been made "public".
+A: In short, No. I have not been able to find proper historical data (logs et cetera) about any artists and composer mentioned above of using A4=432Hz for (all) compositions.
+Perhaps the particular historical data has not been made “public”, but that would be odd, wouldn’t it?
 It is though rather strange (if not questionable) why some people proclaim composers did compose in 432, but can not deliver any proper historical evidence to proof their claim.
 Where is the hard evidence that proves their claims?

 We do know that great composers – Mozart being one of them – traveled a lot (not only through all German-spoken countries, but in England, France and Italy as well) and must have come across various concert pitches used by musicians, orchestras, instrument builders and composers locally.
 A composer – when asked to compose a piece – had no other choice then to compose for and work with instruments with the pitch locally used.
 Naturally the choice of instruments used for a piece would influence the possibility and flexibility of tuning as well.
 A string quartet would be able to use a large range of possible concert pitches and temperaments, while a church organ would only work with the particular concert pitch it was designed for.

 Another important thing to keep in mind is that not all instruments can change Concert Pitch.
-String instruments on the other hand have (generally) no problems with changing the Concert Pitch.
 If also the Temperament needs to be changed, then some instruments like the guitar will be problematic.
 Almost all guitars and bass guitars have a 12-Tone Equal Tempered fret-board.
 Trombone is pretty much the only wind instrument that could play in any Concert Pitch and Temperament.
+Fretless String instruments have (generally) no problems with changing the Concert Pitch.

 Most drum/percussion instruments – in particular membranophones – can be re-tuned.
 But some drum/percussion instruments – for example cow-bells – can not tunable, they are manufactured for a particular pitch.